kasslent/clc-digital-skills/_lessons/module-7.md

 > ### Accessing Your Site
 > To access the back end of your site at any time, add **/wp-login** at the end of your site URL.
 This will look something like: http(s)://name-of-site-yourname804076.codeanyapp.com/wp-login
 >
-> There are some limitations on our free Code Anywhere accounts regarding the amount of hours our container can be powered on per day.
+> **Important to note**: There are some limitations on our free Code Anywhere accounts regarding the amount of hours our container can be powered on per day.
 If you have trouble viewing your site, you may need to restart the container.
 To do so, right-click on the container and select **Restart**.
 Once it has finished restarting, select the play icon to run your site.
 >
 > ![]({{site.img}}/module6/codeanywhere-restart.png)
 >